mmartial/OpenInfra25-GenAI/README.md

 # OpenInfra25-GenAI

-This repository contains the configuration files for the OpenInfra 2525 Europe "Open-Source GenAI on OpenStack"presentation by Julian Pistorius, Mike Lowe and Martial Michel.
+This repository contains the configuration files for the OpenInfra 2525 Europe "Open-Source GenAI on OpenStack" presentation by Julian Pistorius, Mike Lowe and Martial Michel.

 The `CoreAI` folder contains examples of Jupyter Notebooks to perform inference using local Large Language Model (LLM) as well as Stable Diffusion.